rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **strategy requests** (`BartenderSettings\Advanced\Strategies.ini`):

-* Defining low racer-speed thresholds for HeavyStrategy 3 spawns fixes the vanilla issue of them attempting to flee a given pursuit instantly without trying to ram anything.
+* Defining low racer-speed thresholds for HeavyStrategy 3 vehicles fixes the vanilla issue of them attempting to flee a given pursuit instantly without trying to ram anything.
 This is because the vanilla game forces HeavyStrategy 3 spawns to flee if the racer's speed drops below the `CollapseSpeed` VltEd parameter at any point.
 At higher Heat levels, this can lead to many passive spawns because of higher `CollapseSpeed` values and far more aggressive cops.

 * LeaderStrategy Cross and / or his henchmen only become aggressive at Heat levels for which you define valid aggro-delay values.
 Henchmen, however, always become aggressive when Cross leaves.